Qile0317/APackOfTheClones/joss/paper.md

 - seamless integration into any analysis pipeline
 - simple, no domain knowledge required
 - publication ready visualizations
 - however, requires just a little extra user work

+# Intended future features
+- compatibility with singlecellexperiment objects
+- ability to integrate with clonotype data of other formats

 # Acknowledgements
-Thanks to Ben Murrell at the Karolinska Institute for introducing the idea, implementing julia code along with Christian Murray, debug support, and giving suggestions.
+Thanks to Ben Murrell at the Karolinska Institute for introducing the idea, implementing the original julia code along with Christian Murray, debug support, and giving suggestions.
 Thanks to Nick Borcherding at Washington University in St. Louis for providing more insights, suggestions, and promoting the package.

 # References
 <!---